Zequez/logseq-vault/pages/Playfight Website Possibilities.md

 			- Has a large amount of plugins systems
 		- #### Drawbacks
-			- Even with plugins, custom code still needs to be written and maintained by someone with coding skills with -
+			- Even with plugins, custom code still needs to be written and maintained by someone with coding skills with
+			- It was originally made for blogging and it's general-use platform now; it's bloated with a lot of things that wouldn't actually be used
+			-
 	- ### Using [Bubble](https://bubble.io/) web app builder
 		- Maintenance cost